top of page

 Runner's knee is characterised by pain surrounding the patella, or kneecap.
 It can arise from various factors such as overuse, muscle imbalances, or anatomical differences.
 While commonly seen in runners, it can also affect anyone who engages in activities involving repetitive knee movements.

 The knee joint is intricate and depends on soft tissues like cartilage, ligaments, and tendons.
 Issues with any of these components can lead to the discomfort associated with runner's knee.
-Insights into these aspects can help with prevention and treatment.
+Understanding these aspects can help with prevention and treatment.

 Causes of Runner's Knee